Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 For defining mail flow rules and DLP policies, see [Define mail flow rules to encrypt email messages](https://learn.microsoft.com/en-us/purview/define-mail-flow-rules-to-encrypt-email) and [Conditions Exchange for DLP policies](https://learn.microsoft.com/en-us/purview/dlp-exchange-conditions-and-actions#conditions-exchange-for-dlp-policies).

 ## Protecting On-Premises Data
 The on-premises scanner can protect data in local paths, UNC paths, and SharePoint Server document libraries.
-The scanner runs in four modes:
+Per [here](https://learn.microsoft.com/en-us/purview/deploy-scanner#overview-of-the-scanner), the scanner runs in four modes:
 1. Discovery mode only: creates a report that checks what happens when your files are labeled
 2. Discovery mode with sensitive information
 3. Automatic labeling mode
 4. Specific file types

-Roles required
+**NOTE:** When scanning content for sensitive information, the scanner only scans for sensitive information types.
+The scanner does not scan for trainable classifiers.

+Purview Compliance roles required:
 - Compliance Administrator
 - Compliance Data Administrator
 - Security Administrator